 Types of Neuropsychological Tests

 We use neuropsychological tests to screen for cognitive impairments, weaknesses, and strengths.
-These basic tests assess memory, attention, processing speed, language capacity, and other executive functions.
-Sometimes, we do even more specific memory tests that assess various functions, including working, short-term, and long-term memory.
+These measures assess memory, attention, processing speed, language capacity, and other executive functions.
+Sometimes, we do even more specific memory assessments for various functions, including working, short-term, and long-term memory.
+Some examples of neuropsychological tests we might use are below.

 Sensory Neuropsychological Tests